lambdamikel/GenEd/README.md

-The program was written in 1996, as part of [my bachelor thesis ("Studienarbeit")](./studienarbeit.pdf) at Bernd Neumann's Cognitive System Lab, University of Hamburg, Computer Science Department.
+The program was written in 1996, as part of [my bachelor thesis ("Studienarbeit")](./studienarbeit.pdf) at Bernd Neumann's Cognitive Systems Lab, University of Hamburg, Computer Science Department.
 The work was supervised by Volker Haarslev, who had the idea to define the visual syntax and semantics (of visual formalisms, or formally specified visual languages) by means of Description Logics.